The September 1 Junior Year Rule: Why Lacrosse Recruiting Is Different | RosterWise™

 A genuine challenge for families researching lacrosse recruiting is that much of the recruiting content online treats all sports as if they follow the June 15 rule.
 Articles, recruiting service blogs, and general “NCAA recruiting timeline” resources frequently describe a June 15 contact date as if it applies universally.
 For lacrosse families, this is misleading and can cause real harm — families who expect coach communication in June after sophomore year may waste months wondering why coaches haven’t reached out, when in reality coaches are not yet permitted to do so under NCAA rules.

-What this means before September 1 of junior year
+What this means before the contact date

 Coaches attend evaluation events.
 During NCAA-permitted evaluation periods (which vary by year and division), coaches attend tournaments, showcases, and high school events.
 They watch, take notes, and build their internal recruiting databases — even though they cannot have substantive conversations with the recruit at those events before the contact date.